 The card shows the game’s name, designers, image, complexity, if it’s captioned, and its current judge count.
 If you would like to know more about a game, click on its image to open up its details.

 To close the details view, click the x in the top right of the box.
-The details include a short description and links to the video, rules, and sell sheet.
-If it is a game you want to judge, click the video, rules, and sell sheet links to open them in a new page.
+The details include a short description and links to the video and sell sheet.
+If it is a game you want to judge, click the video and sell sheet links to open them in a new page.

-Watch the video and read the rules and sell sheet.
+Watch the video and read the sell sheet.
 I recommend taking notes as you go through the material.
 Then you are ready to judge.

 Open the judging form linked on the game page.
 And fill it out for the game you are judging.

 Make sure you use the same email address you signed up to judge with.
 This is how I track judging and prevent duplicates.

 Select the name of the game you are judging from the list and its complexity level.
 Then judge how exciting you think the game is and how much you like it overall based on the submission materials.